xbeat/Glitch-Community/CONTRIBUTING.md

 #### Revert the Deploy.

-If something is going wrong with the latest version, repeat the swap command to swap things back and get to a healthy state.
+Repeat the _special command_ to swap ~community with ~community-staging.

+Thereby putting things back the way they were.
 Now you have time to fix it and try again.

-#### Making live edits
+#### Making Live Edits

- _Can I just edit community directly, since it’s Glitch we’re dealing with here?_
+ _Can I just edit ~community directly, since it’s Glitch we’re dealing with here?_

 Sure thing.
 All standard caveats and cautions apply.
 This is appropriate for updating the curated content, fixing typos, and one-line bug fixes.
 Our build scripts don't update the live site until the build is healthy and your changes are complete.